baaron4/GW2-Elite-Insights-Parser/README.md

 ### Parser Settings

--__MultiThreaded__: if true, multiple threads will be used for parsing a single log.
+-__SingleThreaded__: if true, only a single thread will be used for parsing a single log.

 -__ParseMultipleLogs__: if true, multiple logs will be parsed in parallel.